sripwoud/cryptography/docs/primitives/authenticated-encryption/aes-cbc-hmac.md

----
-sidebar_position: 2
-title: AES-CBC-HMAC
----

-# AES with Cipher Block Chaining Message Authentication Code (AES-CBC-HMAC)
-One of the limitation of [AES-CBC](#TODO) is that it does not provide any integrity/authenticity check.
+One of the limitation of [AES-CBC](#TODO) is that it does not provide any integrity/authenticity check.\
 To prevent tampering of the ciphertext, we can use a [HMAC](../mac/hmac.md) to verify the integrity of the ciphertext.

 This type of construction is also called _encrypt-then-MAC_